-Celebrate Juneteenth with a special performance by the Grammy Award-winning African American female a cappella ensemble Sweet Honey In The Rock!
-Hosted by Tituss Burgess, all proceeds will benefit Harlem Mothers S.A.V.E. in their fight to end gun violence.
+Celebrate Juneteenth with a special performance by the Grammy Award-winning African American female a cappella ensemble Sweet Honey In The Rock and special guest Nona Hendryx!
+Proceeds will benefit Harlem Mothers S.A.V.E. in their fight to end gun violence.

 Pre-show meet and greet and post-show cocktail hour tickets available!

 Celebrate with Sweet Honey In The Rock® and Nona Hendryx

 Sunday, June 19 at 4:00pm